zandaleph/bookish-carnival/src/posts/features/learn-code/getting-started.md

 see this made a bit more cross-platform.

 1. Install [VS Code] and [Node.js] using the installers from their respective websites.
+Either the LTS or Current version is fine for Node, I prefer current but LTS might be better for infrequent use.

 [vs code]: https://code.visualstudio.com/
 [node.js]: https://nodejs.org/

-2. Open a new folder in VS Code.
-I called mine `learn-code` but you can use whatever you want.
+2. Select "Open folder..." in VS Code, then make and select a new folder to open.
+I called mine `learn-code` (with a hyphen) but you can use whatever you want.
 It might be easier later if it has no spaces, though.

    ![New VS Code Window](./img/vs-code-open-folder.png)